web_0316.jpg

 State Attorney General

 The state’s legal department is headed by the state Attorney General, the chief legal officer of the state.
 The structure and function of a state Attorney General’s office is determined by the state constitution and law, but there are certain commonalities.
-Attorneys General act as legal counselors to state government agencies and legislatures and also act as representatives of the people of the state, or the public interest.
+Attorneys General act as legal counselors to state government agencies and legislatures.
+They also act as representatives of the people of the state, or the public interest.
 StateAG.org is an excellent resource for students interested in working at State AG offices.
-StateAG.org is legal research and education website that examines and communicates the role and impact of state attorneys general in law and national policy, and provides resources on the basic operations and functions of the office of state attorney general.
-Information and website links to attorney general offices across the country are available on the NAAG website.
+StateAG.org is a legal research and education website that examines and communicates the role and impact of state attorneys general in law and national policy and provides resources on the basic operations and functions of the office of state attorney general.
+Information and website links to attorney general offices across the country are available on the National Association of Attorneys General (NAAG) website.

 District Attorney Office